arnislvdev/guru-ui/GuruUI-Lib/CONTRIBUTING.md

 - Join discussions in GitHub
 - Ask in the community forum

-Thank you for contributing to ArnisUX!
+Thank you for contributing to GuruUI!